 We have also been able to donate several auction quilts over the last few years.
 Auction quilts have been recently given to: Quilts of Honor, American Cancer Society Relay For Life, American Red Cross Solano / Bay Area Chapter, Sacramento Valley Veterans Cemetery Wreath Project, National Federation of the Blind, Soroptomist International of Central Solano County and the Fairfield Adult Recreation Center.

-This year we have decided to give baby quilts, children's and adult quilts and pillowcases to clients of Fisher House, SafeQuest Solano and Child Haven.
-These organizations work with families in our local area with a variety of services.
+This year we have decided to give baby quilts, children's and adult quilts and pillowcases to clients of Fisher House and SafeQuest Solano.
+These organizations works with families in our local area with a variety of services.
 SafeQuest Solano has services for those affected by Domestic Violence & Sexual Assault including emergency shelter, support groups, art therapy for children, prevention education and resources.
 It has a 24 hour/7 day a week Crisis Hotline.
-Child Haven is committed to helping children and families who have experienced the trauma of physical and sexual abuse, family violence, and severe neglect.

 Lap quilts will again be donated to Holiday Connections at McBride Senior Center for senior citizens who may not have otherwise received a Christmas gift.
 Holiday Connections reaches out to seniors who live alone or in residential care facilities and who have little contact with family or friends.
 Social workers, public health nurses, and facility staff identify the seniors for the program.